- What is Spirituality?

 It's easy to get caught up in the day-to-day grind of life, but spiritual development helps you take a step back and look at the bigger picture: what are you doing with your life?
 What do you want out of it?
 How can you make sure that what you're doing aligns with your values—and maybe even helps other people along the way?

 Spiritual development is a practice of self-reflection, awareness, and growth.
 It's about learning to understand your own needs, wants, and desires.
 It's about recognizing your strengths and weaknesses.
 It is the process of becoming more self-aware and then learning how to use that knowledge for positive change in yourself and others.
+It is about understanding different spiritual states and trying to achieve those.

 Spiritual development can take many forms: it can be as simple as writing down your thoughts at the end of each day or keeping a gratitude journal; it can be as complex as meditating for an hour every morning or going on a silent retreat for a week; it can be as individualized as exploring what spirituality means to you or finding new ways to pray every day.
 The only thing that matters is that it helps you feel better about yourself and gives you an opportunity to grow!